Brown background with a gold arrow and crown icon at the top. Text in white and gold reading: J WHITE II CONSULTING, UNLOCK PURPOSE, DRIVE GROWTH.

 Southeast Ohio's libraries have always been more than book repositories—you're community anchors, digital access points, and trusted sources of learning.
 Now, as AI reshapes our economy and society, libraries are perfectly positioned to ensure no one gets left behind.

-I'm launching a free online AI Literacy course this spring, and I need library partners throughout Southeast Ohio to help reach the communities that need it most.
+I'm launching a free online AI Literacy course this spring, and I need library partners throughout Ohio to help reach the communities that need it most.

-Stay Ahead with The Accelerator Digital Edition
+Stay Ahead with The Accelerator Newsletter

 J. White II Consulting is dedicated to driving growth and community impact.